asankov/the-practice-of-programming/chapter-2/2.7-lists/README.md

 - C++ solution - TODO
 - Java solution - in Java this is pretty much implemented with `List<T>` and all of its implementations, so I'd rather not spend time reimplementing those or implementing wrappers around them.

+#### Exercise 2-10
+Devise and implement a set of tests for verifying that the list routines you write are correct.
+Chapter 6 discusses strategies for testing.

+*Answer:* The solution can be found at [`tests.c`](tests.c).

+I came up with mini test framework, where all of the tests are executed in the `int main()` function.
+The framework consists of a generic `int test(int (*fn)(Nameval *), char *description)` function, which accepts as arguments:
+- `int (*fn)(Nameval *)` - the function where the actual test is executed.
+It accepts a list as a parameter and returns an integer.
+It accepts a list, so that the test invoker is responsible for constructing the input data and cleaning it afterwards.
+It returns integer to indicate whether the test has executed succesfully or not.
+- `char * description` is the description of the test that is to be executed.

+Will this in place, `main` invokes `test` once for each test method we have.
+The test is executed and a response code is returned.
+If the response code is error, `test` displays an error message, if it is a success - it displays a success message and it propagates the code further on.
+This allows us to aggregate all error codes in `main` and display the number of failing tests (because all error code are `1` ATM).